theangelskies/Shared-Bookmarks/README.md

 Description

+After submitting the form:

-After submission, the bookmark is saved and immediately displayed.
+The bookmark is saved for the currently selected user

-Copy to Clipboard

-Each bookmark includes a copy button that copies the URL to the user's clipboard.

-Like Counter

-Bookmarks include a like button.
-Each click increases the like count, and the value persists across sessions.
+The bookmark list refreshes automatically

+The new bookmark appears at the top of the list

+The form is designed to be accessible, meaning it can be used with a keyboard and screen readers.

+Technologies Used

+The project was developed using the following technologies:

+HTML5 – for structuring the web pages

+CSS3 – for basic styling and layout

+JavaScript (ES Modules) – for application logic

+Node.js – used for running tests

+Git & GitHub – version control and collaboration

+Netlify – hosting and automatic deployment

 Data Storage

-This project uses the provided storage.js module which includes:
+The application uses the provided storage.js module to manage bookmark data.

+The following functions are used:

-getUserIds() – returns available user IDs
+getUserIds() – retrieves the list of users

-getData(userId) – retrieves bookmarks for a user
+getData(userId) – retrieves bookmarks for a specific user

-setData(userId, data) – stores bookmark data
+setData(userId, data) – stores bookmark data for a user

-clearData(userId) – clears stored data (used for development)
+clearData(userId) – clears stored data (used during development)

-No custom storage system was implemented, as required by the project instructions.
+The application does not implement its own storage system, as the provided functions handle persistence.

+Project Structure
+Shared-Bookmarks
+│
+├── assets/               # Images and other assets
+│
+├── index.html            # Main application page
+├── about.html            # About page
+├── contact.html          # Contact page
+│
+├── style.css             # Application styling
+│
+├── script.js             # Main application logic
+├── render.js             # Bookmark rendering functions
+├── bookmarks.js          # Bookmark data logic
+├── storage.js            # Provided storage functions
+│
+├── bookmarks.test.js     # Unit tests
+│
+├── package.json          # Project configuration
+├── package-lock.json
+│
+└── README.md
+Testing

+Unit tests were created to verify that the bookmark logic works correctly.

+Tests ensure that bookmark functions behave as expected and help detect potential issues during development.

+To run the tests:

+npm test
 Accessibility

-Accessibility was considered throughout development:
+Accessibility was an important requirement for this project.

-Forms are fully keyboard accessible
+The website was designed to follow accessibility best practices:

+Proper HTML semantics

-Labels are connected to inputs
+Labels for form inputs

-Semantic HTML elements are used

-Lighthouse accessibility score: 100

-Unit Testing

-Unit tests were written for bookmark logic functions to verify that the bookmark creation and data handling work correctly.

-Tests were implemented using Node.js testing and ensure the core functionality behaves as expected.
+Keyboard-friendly navigation

+Clear button labels

+Readable content structure

+The goal is to achieve a Lighthouse Accessibility score of 100.

 Deployment

-The project is hosted using Netlify.
+The website is hosted using Netlify.

+Deployment is automated:

-Deployment is automatically triggered when updates are pushed to the GitHub repository.
+Code is pushed to the GitHub repository

-Technologies Used

-HTML

-CSS

-JavaScript (ES Modules)

-Node.js (for unit testing)

-Netlify (deployment)

-Git & GitHub

-Project Structure
-project-folder
+Netlify automatically builds and deploys the site

+The live website updates whenever new changes are merged Shared-Bookmarks
 │
+├── assets/
+│
 ├── index.html
 ├── about.html
 ├── contact.html
+│
 ├── style.css
+│
 ├── script.js
-├── bookmark.js
+├── render.js
 ├── storage.js
+├── bookmarks.js
+│
 ├── bookmarks.test.js
+│
+├── package.json
+├── package-lock.json
+│
 └── README.md
 Authors